zapccu/Metal64/README.md

 ### 64 bit complex floating point numbers

 The class c64 is used to define 64 bit complex floating point variables in Metal.
 A 64 bit complex floating point number is internally stored as a float4 vector element "v" in a c64 object.
+The metal source files must include "c64.h" (includes "f64.h" implicitly):

+`#include "c64.h"`

 #### Constructors